FarmHackNL/FarmHack/README.md

 We organize hackathons, knowledge exchange events, bootcamps and help startups turn ideas into minimum viable products.

 Our motto is “make things open, it makes things better”.

+We strive to organise open, inclusive and collaborative events.
+The [FarmHack Organization](https://github.com/FarmHackNL) harbours open data, prototypes and concepts used/crafted during/after our events.
+Gitter is our public square: [join us for a chat](https://gitter.im/FarmHackNL/FarmHack)!

 ## Hackathons

-We strive to organise open, inclusive and collaborative hackathons.

 - Smart Dairy Farming Hackthon [[announcement](http://www.farmhack.nl/activiteiten/smart-dairy-farming-hackathon/)] - a hackathon at the Smart Dairy Farming premises aimed at test driving their newly built infrastructure which gives farmers full control of their data.
 - MestHack 2017 [[report](http://www.farmhack.nl/resultaten-mesthack/) | [repository ](https://github.com/FarmHackNL/MestHack-2017)] - a hackathon about better management, oversight and distribution manure.